Book a Call Today

 There were moments, however, when I would have probably preferred to play instead of helping to cut grass, fix fences, tend the horses, shovel gravel, dig in the vegetable garden, or chop and stack wood.
 But don’t get me wrong.
 While my chores were part of my “room and board,” there were plenty of chances for me to play and have fun. 😉

-What I appreciated the most were THREE practices my parents modeled REALLY well—ones I continue to use to this day.
+What I appreciated the most were THREE practices my parents modeled REALLY well—

 1. Planning and execution